nycmeshnet/docs/content/hardware/config.md

 If you are installing an SXTsq to plug into port 5 of an OmniTik use this [SXTsq config](https://configgen.nycmesh.net/?device=SXTsq5AC&template=sxtsq5ac-wds-ospf.rsc.tmpl)

 If you are installing an SXTsq to plug directly into a home router use the [SXTsq "solo" config](https://configgen.nycmesh.net/?device=SXTsq5AC&template=sxtsq5ac-wds-ospf-solo.rsc.tmpl)

+Once you have the configgen file you can use the [OmniTik instructions](#omni) on how to install it

+---

+### <a name="sxtKioskConfig"></a>SXTsq DIY kiosk config

+For connecting to a kiosk, download this [config file](https://configgen.nycmesh.net/?device=SXTsq5AC&template=sxtsq5ac-kiosk-vpn-ospf.rsc.tmpl)

+Once you have the configgen file you can use the [OmniTik instructions](#omni) on how to install it

 ---